oupala/apaxy/README.md

 ##Credits

 Apaxy owes it's existence to the amazing [h5ai](http://larsjung.de/h5ai/) by [Lars Jung](https://twitter.com/lrsjng).
-Had I not seen this, I would never have looked into making my own version.
+Had I not seen this, I would never have looked into making my own (probably way less useful) version.

 [Faenza Icons](http://tiheum.deviantart.com/art/Faenza-Icons-173323228) are used in the `apaxy` theme.